Additional application requirements for specific Master of Music programs:

 5. LIMITED PREPARATION: Recitative (solo or choral).

 Selections in the first three categories should reflect a multiplicity of styles and languages and be prepared by the candidate prior to the audition.
-The candidate must check directly with Dr. Gerald Gray.
+The candidate must check directly with Dr. Vernon Huff.
 In dealing with the literature in the audition rehearsal, the candidate should display a considerable knowledge of diction, vocal technique and rehearsal procedure.

 Prospective students must present a portfolio (tapes, CDs, scores, papers, analyses, etc.) to be examined by the Coordinator of Music Theory or Composition or her/his designee.
 In the case of applicants who are unable to arrange a visit to campus, the portfolio must be submitted by mail.
 A personal interview may be requested; acceptance of application without an interview will be at the discretion of the Coordinator of Music Theory or Composition.

 A complete graduate application packet must be on file in the Office of Graduate Studies for acceptance in any graduate degree program.

 Contact Dr. Katherine Levy, Music Education Area Head

 Music Performance - Conducting:

-Contact Dr. David Rudge, Director of the College Symphony Orchestra, Dr. Paula Holcomb, Director of the Wind Ensemble, or Dr. Gerald Gray, Director of the Fredonia College Choir and the Fredonia Chamber Choir
+Contact Dr. David Rudge, Director of the College Symphony Orchestra, Dr. Paula Holcomb, Director of the Wind Ensemble, or Dr. Vernon Huff, Director of the Fredonia Women's Choir

 Music Performance - Voice or Instrumental: